 This way, you keep the combination of IPL hair removal for summer and sunny days safe and pleasant.

-Woman holding a Laesera Nova One IPL device for semi-permanent hair removal at home
+Woman holding a Laesera Nova One IPL device for semi-permanent at-home hair removal

-From hurried shave to gentle summer ritual
+From hasty shave to gentle summer ritual

 Is IPL equally suitable for everyone?